Thank You to our Sponsor:

 - Support government accountability for the health services the government is mandated by law to provide or fund.

-POLICY OBJECTIVE: Promote a safe workplace that protects worker’s rights and respects a flexible employment structure.
+HUMAN RESOURCESPOLICY OBJECTIVE: Promote a safe workplace that protects worker’s rights and respects a flexible employment structure.
+POSITIONS:

 - Oppose legislation that requires California employers to pay a “living wage” to entry level workers who would otherwise receive a “minimum wage” allowed by Federal law.